awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 ## Example: Distributing instances across Availability Zones<a name="arch-AutoScalingMultiAZ"></a>

 AWS resources, such as EC2 instances, are housed in highly available data centers\.
 To provide additional scalability and reliability, these data centers are in different physical locations\. *Regions* are large and widely dispersed geographic locations\.
 Each Region contains multiple distinct locations, called *Availability Zones*, which are engineered to be isolated from failures in other Availability Zones\.
 They provide inexpensive, low\-latency network connectivity to other Availability Zones in the same Region\.
-For more information, see the [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/as.html) table in the *Amazon Web Services General Reference*\.

 Amazon EC2 Auto Scaling enables you to take advantage of the safety and reliability of geographic redundancy by spanning Auto Scaling groups across multiple Availability Zones within a Region\.
 When one Availability Zone becomes unhealthy or unavailable, Auto Scaling launches new instances in an unaffected Availability Zone\.
 When the unhealthy Availability Zone returns to a healthy state, Auto Scaling automatically redistributes the application instances evenly across all of the designated Availability Zones\.